FusionDTI: Fine-grained Binding Discovery with Token-level Fusion for Drug-Target Interaction: Experimental Setup and Results

 \subsection{Datasets and Baselines}

-Three public DTI datasets, namely BindingDB~\citep{gilson2016bindingdb}, BioSNAP~\citep{zitnik2018biosnap} and Human~\citep{liu2015improving,chen2020transformercpi}, are used for evaluation, where each dataset is randomly split into training, validation and test sets with a 7:1:2 ratio.
-Since DTI is a binary classification task, we use AUROC (area under the receiver operating characteristic curve)~\citep{bai2023interpretable,huang2021moltrans} and AUPRC (area under the precision-call curve)~\citep{lee2019deepconv,nguyen2021graphdta} as the major metrics to evaluate a model's performance.
+Three public DTI datasets, namely BindingDB~\citep{gilson2016bindingdb}, BioSNAP~\citep{zitnik2018biosnap} and Human~\citep{liu2015improving,chen2020transformercpi}, are used for evaluation, where each dataset is split into training, validation, and test sets with a 7:1:2 ratio using two different splitting strategies: in-domain and cross-domain.
+For the in-domain split, the datasets are randomly divided.
+For the cross-domain setting, the datasets are split such that the drugs and targets in the test set do not overlap with those in the training set, making it a more challenging scenario where models must generalise to novel drug-target interactions.
+Since DTI is a binary classification task, we use AUROC~\citep{bai2023interpretable,huang2021moltrans} and AUPRC~\citep{nguyen2021graphdta} as the major metrics to evaluate models' performance.
+In Appendix~\ref{subsec:performance_comparison}, we report other evaluation metrics, including F1-score, Sensitivity, Specificity, and Matthews Correlation Coefficient (MCC) to provide a more comprehensive assessment.

-We compare FusionDTI with seven baseline models in the DTI prediction task.
-These models include two traditional machine learning methods such as SVM~\citep{cortes1995support} and Random Forest (RF)~\citep{ho1995random}, as well as four deep learning methods including DeepConv-DTI~\citep{lee2019deepconv}, GraphDTA~\citep{nguyen2021graphdta}, MolTrans~\citep{huang2021moltrans} and DrugBAN~\citep{bai2023interpretable}.
-The latter four models employ the same two-stage process whereby the drug and target features are initially extracted by specialised encoders before being integrated for prediction.
+We compare FusionDTI with eight baseline models in the DTI prediction task.
+These models include two traditional machine learning methods such as SVM~\citep{cortes1995support} and Random Forest (RF)~\citep{ho1995random}, as well as five deep learning methods including DeepConv-DTI~\citep{lee2019deepconv}, GraphDTA~\citep{nguyen2021graphdta}, MolTrans~\citep{huang2021moltrans}, DrugBAN~\citep{bai2023interpretable} and SiamDTI~\citep{zhang2024cross}.
 In addition, we also include the BioT5~\citep{pei-etal-2023-biot5} model, which is a biomedical pre-trained language model that could directly predict the DTI.

-Further details regarding the datasets, baseline models, and the methodology for generating drug SELFIES and protein SA sequences are provided in Appendix 6.3.
+Furthermore, results on three additional benchmark datasets (DAVIS~\citep{davis2011comprehensive}, KIBA~\citep{tang2014making}, and DUD-E~\citep{mysinger2012directory}) are reported, with comparisons to 8 task-specific baselines~\citep{nga2025lantern,li2025min}.
+Further details regarding the datasets, baseline models, and the methodology for generating drug SELFIES and protein SA sequences are provided in Appendix~\ref{subsec:obtain_sequence}.